MarcusW9/etch-a-sketch/README.md

 My grid works and fulfills the user stories
 In terms of further optomizing I would look to seperate concerns better in the generateGrid

+EXTRAS

+Transform the behavior of a square when interacting with the mouse by introducing a series of modifications.

+Rather than squares being the same color throughout the grid, randomize the squares’ RGB values with each interaction.
+Additionally, implement a progressive darkening effect where each interaction adds 10% more black or color to the square.
+The objective is to achieve a completely black square only after ten interactions.

 INSTRUCTIONS

 Follow the instructions atop Odin’s Recipes project to set up a Git repository for this project.